cjfarnold/oofppa/README.md

 ### Running the application.

 From within the oofppa folder run ``python \habits\manage.py runserver`` this will start the django web server which will be listening on the default port. once you se the server has started, open a new terminal navigate to the project folder next activate the environment as mentioned in the setup section.
-Once you see the right environment in the command run this command ``python habits\habits\managehabits.py`` this will start the CLI interface, this is driven by an intutive manue with select options which are easy to use.
+Once you see the right environment in the command run this command ``python habits\habits\managehabits.py`` this will start the CLI interface, this is driven by an intutive menu with select options which are easy to use.